kjedmeade/JPACRUDProject/README.md

 ## JPACRUDProject

 This project highlights a few flowers that are great additions to a bouquet.
-A user can execute basic CRUD functions.
+A user can execute basic CRUD functions using the site.

 Technologies used:
 Java